kubedb/docs/docs/guides/mysql/reconfigure-tls/overview/index.md

 ## How Reconfiguring MySQL TLS Configuration Process Works

-The following diagram shows how the KubeDB enterprise operator reconfigure TLS of  the `MySQL` database server.
+The following diagram shows how the `KubeDB` Ops Manager reconfigure TLS of  the `MySQL` database server.
 Open the image in a new tab to see the enlarged version.

 <figure align="center">
   <img alt="reconfigure tls " src="/docs/guides/mysql/reconfigure-tls/overview/images/reconfigure-tls.jpg">